 2017The Glimmering Wing was a library of artist books hosted by 41 Cooper Gallery in February of 2017.
-The collection featured artist books commissioned and made by Eli Hill; The prompt given to each artist was to create books that showed a sensation of the body that is otherwise invisible to the eye.
-The exhibition included work by Eli Hill, Page Page and Mary Wichmann.
+The collection featured artist-books commissioned and made by Eli Hill and artists Page Page and Mary Wichmann.
+Each artist was prompted to create artist-books that show a sensation of the body that is otherwise invisible to the eye.

 During the length of the exhibition, the space hosted a film screening, performance night, poetry reading, poetry club meeting and open study hours.